Numerous requests have come in over the years asking about your project [volunteer] adminstrators, so we set up this page to introduce ourselves.

-Tei's kit no. is GG2 (Seton-Gordon branch) and he was the first Gordon to take the DNA test in 2001.
-Tei currently resides in Tokyo, where he runs a cross-border market entry and strategy consulting company "gEco" focused on eco-responsible technologies and co-administers this project in his free time.
+TAG's kit no. is GG2 (Seton-Gordon branch) and he was the first Gordon to take the DNA test in 2001.
+He currently resides in Tokyo, where he runs a cross-border market entry and strategy consulting company "gEco" focused on eco-responsible technologies and co-administers this project.

-Tei's goal has been to determine is immigrant ancestor to colonial America in the 1700s.
-He is still searching, but DNA has helped him to eliminate 80% of Gordons in Colonial America from his research and enabled him to focus on Seton-Gordons from Scotland.
+TAG's goal has been to determine is immigrant ancestor to colonial America in the 1700s.
+He is still searching, but DNA has helped him to eliminate 80% of Gordons in Colonial America from his research and enabled him to focus on Seton-Gordon branch of Gordons.

 I've been pursuing genealogy since my late teens.
 When I was a college freshman, my mother told me that our ancestors has come over on the Mayflower; so I went down to the local library and looked up the Mayflower passenger list.
 Surprise, surprise!!
 There weren=t any Gordons on board!
 Needless to say, I was rather disappointed.
 She had also told me that we were related to two presidents : John Tyler and Teddy Roosevelt.